-N Regulations Manual of Regulations for Non-Bank Financial Institutions Page 451 ß ß 4703N - 4900N 14.12.31
+N Regulations Manual of Regulations for Non-Bank Financial Institutions Page 451 ß ß 4703N - 4900N 15.12.31

 Composite Rating

 Numerical 4 3 2 1

 Rating

 Adjectival Strong Acceptable Marginal Poor

 Rating

 Supervisory No cause for Minimal More than Immediate and

 Approach supervisory supervisory normal close supervisory

 concern concern supervisory attention and

 concern monitoring

 Enforcement None Written Written action Written action pla

 Action reminder plan

 Suspension of

 introduction of

 new products and

 services or

 suspension of

 existing

 products/services

 that poses a

 consumer

-protection concern
+protection concerr

 or suspension of

 further

 distribution or

 Issuance of

-consumer product
+consumer products

 and services

-Table No. 2.
+Table No. 1.
 Enforcement Actions for Consumer Protection Ratings d.
-Enforcement actions for violations of consumer protection regulations Depending on the seriousness and impact of the breaches of Bangko Sentral Regulations on consumer protection and specific consumer protection rules and regulations, the following administrative sanctions shall be imposed:
+Enforcement actions for violations of consumer protection regulations a.
+Fines in amount as may be determined by the Monetary Board to be appropriate;

+Depending on the seriousness and impact of the breaches of Bangko Sentral Regulations on consumer protection and specific consumer protection rules and regulations, the following administrative sanctions shall be imposed:

-Administrative sanctions Whenever applicable, the following administrative sanctions shall be imposed: Fines in amount as may be determined by the Monetary Board to be appropriate; Stopping/suspending operations/products or restricting approval of new operations/products; Requiring the withdrawal/modification of advertising/ marketing materials; and Requiring submission of additional reports for monitoring.
-Table No. 3 3.
-Administrative Sanctions for Violations of Consumer
+b.
+Stopping/suspending operations/ products or restricting approval of new operations/products;

+c.
+Requiring the withdrawal/ modification of advertising/marketing materials; and d.
+Requiring submission of additional reports for monitoring.

-Protection Regulations.
+(Circular No. 857 dated 21 November 2014, as amended by Circular No. 890 dated 02 November 2015)

 Secs.
-4704N-4799N (Reserved)
+4704N- 4799N (Reserved)

-N Regulations Page 45m §§ 4901N - 4902N 11.12.31
+N Regulations Page 45m ßß 4901N - 4999N 15.10.31